LSU-UE4/UE5-Level-Design/setting-up/README.md

 ##### `Step 3.`\|`UE5LD`|:small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

-You can pick from different starting templates with Games, Film/TV, Architecture and Design as options.
-Lets start by selecting **Games** and then press the <kbd>Next</kbd> button.
+You can pick from different starting templates with Games, Film/Video & Live Events, Architecture and Automotive Product Design & Manufacturing as options.

+We are going to make a game so lets start by selecting **Games** and then select the **Third Person Template**.

+The first settings on the top right is set to **BLUEPRINT**.
+You can select between **C++** and **BLUEPRINT**.
+Since we will not be doing any C++ programming in this exercise we will leave it with Blueprint.
+I am leaving the **Target Platform** as **Desktop** and the **Quality Preset** to **Maximum Quality** as we are developing this for a modern computer.
+We do not need the starter content so we will set the **Starter Content** to `false` to keep our project size at bay.
+We will leave **Raytracing** off as we will not be using it at the moment.

+Select your **Perforce** workspace as the folder to save the project in and call it `IntroToLevelDesign`.
+Press the <kbd>Create</kbd> button to start the game with the third person template.

 ![Unreal Select or Create New Project screen](images/image_03.png)